 A post-load transformation tool such as dbt (also known as data build tool, by Fishtown Analytics)

-Data pipelines enable the transfer of data from a source platform to a destination, where the data can be consumed by analysts and data scientists and turned into valuable insights for the business.
+Data pipelines enable the transfer of data from a source platform to a destination, where the data can be consumed by analysts and data scientists and turned into valuable insights.

 Consider the case of running shoe manufacturer ASICS.
 The company needed to integrate data from NetSuite and Salesforce Marketing Cloud into Snowflake to gain a 360° view of its customers.

-To do so, the ASICS data team looked at its core application data —in this case, from the ever-popular Runkeeper — and combined data on signups for loyalty programs with data from other attribution channels.
+To do so, the ASICS data team looked at its core application data —in this case, from the popular app Runkeeper — and combined data on signups for loyalty programs with data from other attribution channels.
 With a data pipeline, ASICS was able to scale its data integration easily.